 When it comes to the persistence layer, though, this kind of geolocation is not always straightforward.

-Consider, for example, the challenge of using PostgreSQL as your system-of-record database for a US-based betting application.
-Because data cannot be geolocated within a table in PostgreSQL, you might create separate tables for bets in each state, which would result in the duplication of a lot of data.
+Consider, for example, the challenge of using Postgres as your system-of-record database for a US-based betting application.
+Because data cannot be geolocated within a table in Postgres, you might create separate tables for bets in each state, which would result in the duplication of a lot of data.
 To ensure these remained available, you’d have to set up some kind of replication, likely an active-passive system.
 You would also have to write application logic to ensure that bets and other relevant data was routed to the correct table based on the user’s location.

 This approach already contains a lot of complexity, as well as the potential for data loss if you’re using active-passive replication.
 And ultimately, particularly in larger states such as California, scaling it up would require sharding, which then requires additional customized application logic to route data correctly, and adds additional complexity to the challenges of replication.
 Perhaps needless to say, as you add additional states and shards, the complexity of this approach can quickly make it untenable.